-Alyssa is the Deputy Director of CoLab.
-In this capacity, she oversees program development, working to ensure strategic alignment and execution across CoLab’s diverse projects throughout the Americas.
+Alyssa is the Inclusive Regional Development Senior Fellow for CoLab.
 Previously, Alyssa led CoLab's Inclusive Regional Development work and collaborated with community, university, business, government, and NGO partners throughout Latin America and the Caribbean - primarily in Colombia, Chile, and Puerto Rico - to strengthen the involvement of marginalized communities in the formulation of development priorities and articulate efforts on the local, regional, and transnational scales.
+And prior to leaving to Seattle, Aly served as the Deputy Director of CoLab.
+In this capacity, she oversaw program development, working to ensure strategic alignment and execution across CoLab’s diverse projects throughout the Americas.

 Before coming to MIT, she worked with the United Nations Development Fund for Women in Ecuador and Colombia on projects dedicated to promoting economic and civic participation in the Andean Region.
 Ms. Bryson holds a BA in Political Science from Northwestern University and a Masters in City Planning from MIT.
 Her Masters thesis used participatory mapping to examine how residents use their physical, sociopolitical, and economic mobility to adapt to situations of severe violence in peripheral neighborhoods of Bogotá, Colombia.